isabellehennessy/Final-Exam-Fast-Food-Calories-Interpretation/README.md

 ![Sodium vs Calories](plot5_sodium_calories.png)

 This faceted scatterplot shows the relationship between sodium and calories across different fast food chains.
-McDonald's sows the strongest correlation, while Sonic shows the weakest.
+McDonald's shows the strongest correlation, while Sonic shows the weakest.
 Overall, sodium is positively related to calorie content, but it varies by restaurant.